luslab/oz-bulk-rnaseq/G. Read Quantification.md

 > # Read Quantification
-We first use RNA seq to determine the abundance of mRNA (cDNA) fragments, rather than the composition of the fragments.
+Whilst IGV is used to initial glance at coverage, these methods normalise & objectively quantify gene expression.
+To compare the expression rates of individual genes between samples you need to quantify the number of reads per gene.
+We first use RNA seq to determine the **abundance** of mRNA (cDNA) fragments, rather than the composition of the fragments.

 2 different ways to quantify mRNA abundances of known genes and transcripts:
 1. Raw Counts - simply the number of reads overlapping with a transcript.